 - In total, 10,000 random samples were generated for each of the 98 distribution combinations.
-The pairs of samples are analyzed using both the two-sample t-test and the Mann-Whitney test to compare the efficacy of each test.
+The samples’ pairs are analyzed using both the two-sample t-test and the Mann-Whitney test to compare the efficacy of each test.
 The study also evaluated different sample sizes.

-- The results show that for all pairs of distributions the Type I error rates (false positive) is very close to the target quantities.
-In other words, if an organization uses any of the analysis and results are statistically significant, it does not need to be too worried about a false positive.
+- The results show that the Type I error rates (false positive) for all pairs of distributions are very close to the target quantities.
+If an organization uses any of the analysis and results are statistically significant, it does not need to be too worried about a false positive.

 - The results also show that for most pairs of distributions, the difference between the power of the two tests is trivial.
-In other words, if there really is a difference at the population level, any of the analyzes is equally likely to detect it.
+If there is a difference at the population level, any of the analysis is equally likely to detect it.

 - There are some pairs of specific distributions where there is a power difference between the two tests.
-If an organization performs both tests on the same data and do not agree (one is significant and the other is not), this difference in power affects only a small minority of cases.
+If an organization performs both tests on the same data and does not agree (one is significant, and the other is not), this difference in power affects only a small minority of cases.

 - In general, the choice between the two analyzes is a loop.
-If an organization needs to compare two groups of five-point Likert data, it usually does not matter which analysis method is used.
+If an organization needs to compare two groups of five-point Likert data, the analysis method usually does not matter.

-- Both, parametric and non-parametric tests, consistently provide the same security against fallacious negatives and also provide the same security against fallacious positives.
-These patterns are valid for sample sizes of 10, 30 and 200 per group.
+- Both parametric and non-parametric tests, consistently provide the same security against false negatives and also offer the same protection against false positives.
+These patterns are valid for sample sizes of 10, 30, and 200 per group.

-There are manage advantages of using a Likert Scale in a survey for market research.
+There are many advantages of using a Likert Scale in a survey for market research.
 They are:

 - Ease of implementation: This universally accepted scale can be easily understood and applied to various customer satisfaction or employee satisfaction surveys.

-- Quantifiable answer options: Quantify Likert items that have no clear relation to the expression and conduct statistical analysis on the received results.
+- Quantifiable answer options: Quantify Likert items with no apparent relation to the expression and conduct statistical analysis on the received results.

-- Analyze the rank of opinions: There may be a sample which has varied opinions about a particular topic.
-Likert scale offers a ranking of the opinion of these people surveyed.
+- Analyze the rank of opinions: There may be a sample with varied views about a particular topic.
+Likert scale offers a ranking of the views of these people surveyed.

-- Simple to respond: Respondents can understand the intent of this scale and easily answer to the question.
+- Simple to respond: Respondents can understand the intent of this scale and quickly answer the question.

-Want to use the Likert scale in a survey?
-Do it with Questionpro!
+Want to use the Likert scales in a survey?
+Do it with QuestionPro!

-he Likert-scale survey is a comprehensive technique for gauging feedback and information, which makes it significantly easy to understand and respond.
-This is a critical question to measure the opinion or attitude of a respondent towards a specific topic, so it will be of great help in the next step of an investigation.
+he Likert-scale survey is a comprehensive technique for gauging feedback and information, making it significantly easy to understand and respond.
+This is a critical question to measure the opinion or attitude towards a specific topic so that it will be of great help in the next step of an investigation.

 With QuestionPro, an organization can conduct an online survey using the Likert Scale.
 Start by creating a free account and start testing this type of question.

-If an organization wants more information about this and other questions within our platform, consult our online chat, tell us about the project and we will gladly offer one of our research tools that best suitable for those needs.
+If an organization wants more information about this and other questions within our platform, consult our online chat, tell us about the project, and we’ll gladly offer one of our research tools that best suits those needs.